mwbowers/mwbowers.github.io/reference/datagate-client/field-type-class-new-date-method.md

 The value of *fmt* may be any value of **DateTimeFormat** , except for **HMS** .

-Note that internally, DCS manipulates date, time, and timestamp fields as **System.DateTime** value types.
-The object value returned by DCS as the value of a date, time, or timestamp field (in methods such as [ As400Program.ParmToObject](as400program-class-parm-to_object-method-main.html)) will be converted from a value of **DateTime** .
-Likewise, DCS will only accept values which can be accurately converted to **DateTime** values, for setting the value of date, time, or timestamp fields.
+Note that internally, DG manipulates date, time, and timestamp fields as **System.DateTime** value types.
+The object value returned by DG as the value of a date, time, or timestamp field (in methods such as [ As400Program.ParmToObject](as400program-class-parm-to_object-method-main.html)) will be converted from a value of **DateTime** .
+Likewise, DG will only accept values which can be accurately converted to **DateTime** values, for setting the value of date, time, or timestamp fields.
 ## Examples

 <pre> <span class="lang"> **[C#]** </span>